nathandl86/dotfiles/README.md

 After running `script/bootstrap`, there were a couple steps necessary to setup zsh to be the default shell.

-* Run `sudo /etc/shells` and make sure the zsh there matches what is returned when running `which zsh`.
+* Run `sudo nano /etc/shells` and make sure the zsh there matches what is returned when running `which zsh`.
 You may need to add `/usr/local/bin/zsh` to the shells file
 * Then run `chsh -s $(which zsh)` to set zsh to the shell.
+* Restart iTerm and verify that the shell is now using zsh instead of bash
 * Run `compaudit | xargs chmod g-w` to resolve insecure directory warnings
-* Restart iTerm and verify that the shell is now using zsh instead of bash

 ## vim